-Although kids get bored with toys quickly that does not mean you cannot hide them for a couple of months and take them out later for more excitement.
+Although kids get bored with toys quickly, that does not mean you cannot hide them for a couple of months and take them out later for more excitement.

 You can put away toys in large bins or boxes (Label them what it has).

-However, If you want to create more excitement for them as they have for new toys.
-Tape them well or wrap them for even more fun.
+However, if you want to create more excitement for them as they have for new toys, tape them well or wrap them for even more fun.

 4. Toys swapping with other kids

-5. Minimalistic lifestyle
+5. Minimalist lifestyle

+If you embrace the minimalist lifestyle, it will be a source of immense peace of mind.
 Less stuff, less clutter.
 If less clutter, you won’t have to worry about cleanups every hour.